 South of Washington, D.C. and north of Richmond, VA is the town of Fredericksburg, Virginia.
 The area is dotted with vineyards and wineries that are grand and modest.
 The traffic along the I-95 corridor can be notoriously bad, so do check before you head out.
-Cork Hounds recommends visiting Hartwood Winery and/or Potomac Point Winery & Vineyard with your pup/s.
+Cork Hounds recommends visiting Potomac Point Winery & Vineyard with your pup/s.

 Table of Contents: